pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 = 2.13.2 =

+* Added the option to display question numbers for quizzes
 * Inserted a class to the "Exam Finished" text to allow removing this message
 * Only allow one quiz to be running at a time - helps when quizzes are in posts and multiple posts are displayed at once